poteto/no.lol/content/blog/2016-08-12-rise-from-the-ashes-incremental-apis-with-phoenix/index.md

 What if we could incrementally replace our legacy API with Phoenix, one endpoint at a time?
 We could make a compelling argument by showcasing performance and maintainability gains, without committing to a rewrite.

 In science fiction (and perhaps someday reality), transforming an uninhabitable planet into an inhabitable one is known as _“_[_terraforming_](https://en.wikipedia.org/wiki/Terraforming)_”_, or literally “Earth-shaping”.
 It’s an apt metaphor for a little [plug](https://github.com/elixir-lang/plug) I co-authored with [Dan McClain](https://twitter.com/_danmcclain).

-[**poteto/terraform**
-_terraform - A plug for incrementally transforming an API into Phoenix_github.com](https://github.com/poteto/terraform "https://github.com/poteto/terraform")[](https://github.com/poteto/terraform)
+It's available on [GitHub](https://github.com/poteto/terraform).

 Using Terraform, you can create a Phoenix app that handles one or more endpoints, and forward un-handled requests to your legacy API.
 If some network latency is not a significant issue, you might find this plug useful.